Oil Spill Lawyer Discussing Claims

-Posted on behalf of Goldberg Finnegan, LLC on Aug 27, 2010 in Uncategorized
+Posted on behalf of Goldberg Finnegan, LLC on Jan 15, 2018 in Oil Spill

 Well, I just got back from another trip to St. Bernard Parish Louisiana.
 The people there are still struggling.
 Although some of the waters are now open for fishing, the charter boat operators do not have enough customers.
 I have heard first-hand accounts of how there are not nearly as many shrimp as there once were for the Louisiana shrimpers and fishermen.
 As of Monday August 23, 2010 BP Closed down their claims operations and those making claims are now required to file with the Gulf Coast Claims Facility.
 For more information about this new claims process and what damages are recoverable, please check out this video: